 6 Wherefore they are no more twain, but one flesh.
 What therefore God hath joined together, let not man put asunder.
 (Matthew 19, KJV)

 This reference to a man and his wife is demonstrating the intimate relationship that exists between the two and that, in God’s Law, they are treated as a single unit.
 This does not make them a single spirit however.
 They are two individual spirits intimately bound by love and God’s Law.
 Such is the relationship between Jehovah God the Creator and His created Son Jesus aka Michael.The LW understanding that Jesus became the second divine being created by Jehovah God is also amplified by John 10:34-5 and the verses from Psalm 82 (notably verse 6).
 These are confirming that the sons of Jehovah God will become gods in their own right.
 They clearly are not all Jehovah God the Father.
 Is Jesus here not telling the Jews that He is one of that assembly of prospective gods, albeit the first to live and die as a man prior to His resurrection as a god?
+Jesus was the first example of a created being becoming divine and describing what the ultimate birthright of all mankind can become given enough time to acquire a sin-free nature.

 8 Philip saith unto him, Lord, shew us the Father, and it sufficeth us.